-Believe it (or not)
+Believe it (or Not)

-Each year, we tackle a new mystery:
+Each summer, we tackle a new topic:

-Summer 2024: Bigfoot
+June 2024: Bigfoot

-Summer 2025: Sea monsters
+June 2025: Sea monsters

-Summer 2026: UFOs
+June 2026: UFOs

-Summer 2027: Psychic powers
+June 2027: Psychic powers

-Summer 2028: Ghosts
+June 2028: Ghosts

 Each summer camp is online, and lasts 90 minutes for five days, Monday to Friday.
 They’re for students 8 and up.
+And they build — the tools we learn in one topic continue through to the next.

 Dates: